Installing Auto-Editor

 auto-editor C:path\to\your\video.mp4

-About every 3 weeks, a new version of auto-editor will be available.
-It's recommended that you stay up to date so you always get the latest improvements and bug fixes.
+When a new version of auto-editor is be available, it's recommended that you upgrade so you always get the latest improvements and bug fixes.
 Upgrade by running:

 pip install auto-editor --upgrade